 Change is our nature.
 A lawyer can guide you on when the change is significant and when your will needs to be updated, signed and witnessed in the same way as when you originally made it.
 Your lawyer can also draft the document to allow for significant changes without requiring an update on your documents.
 For example, the birth of children or grandchildren, the death of someone named in the document, or if a named executor is unable, or unwilling to act.

 6) A lawyer is objective

 A lawyer will help with objectivity and reasonableness in the drafting of your will.
 They will discuss all of your options and be able to advise appropriately on the law, as and when it impacts your will.

 To sum up, can you write your own will without a lawyer?
 Certainly.
 But be sure to think carefully before you do.
 Get advice.
-Peter Fisher Lawyers are one of the best and highly trusted will and estate lawyers in Adelaide.
+Peter Fisher Lawyers are one of the best and most highly trusted will and estate lawyers Adelaide.

 Contact Peter Fisher Lawyers or call us on 08 8296 2690 to discuss your specific circumstances and the appropriate estate planning for you.